 This post may contain affiliate links.
 Please read our disclosure policy.

 My Healthy Mashed Potatoes are a must-have side dish for Thanksgiving, but these Healthy Mashed Sweet Potatoes just may rival them.
 Sweet potatoes are often served as a sweet side dish with marshmallows or cinnamon sugar.
-But this savory recipe is a lighter option that’s still full of natural sweet flavor from the sweet potatoes and pairs really well with turkey or chicken!
+But this savory mashed sweet potato recipe is a lighter option that’s still full of naturally sweet flavor from the sweet potatoes and pairs really well with turkey or chicken!

 When it comes to planning holiday menus, nothing gets me as excited as all of the side dishes; and sweet potatoes always have to be served!
-These mashed sweet potatoes are ready in 20 minutes and great for weeknight meal or festive holiday dinner.
+These mashed sweet potatoes are ready in 20 minutes and great for making ahead!

 Why are these mashed sweet potatoes healthy?